3 Different Types of a Crossover Turn

 Top Arm Spin Turn Example:

 So which one is right?
-Well it’s up for debate.
-Be sure to stay tuned for Part II of this series where we discuss the Pros/Cons of each of these Crossover Turn Styles!
+Well, it’s up for debate.
+Stay tuned for Part II of this series, where we discuss the Pros/Cons of each of these Crossover Turn Styles!

 Free Stroke Analysis!

-For a limited time ONLY, Swim Like A. Fish is offering each swimmer or coach 1 FREE Stroke Analysis.
-We KNOW times are tough right now, but let’s keep the morale high!
+For a limited time only, Swim Like A. Fish is offering each swimmer or coach 1 FREE Stroke Analysis.
 Redeem your FREE analysis below:

 Free Stroke Analysis!